Iain Boal

-Iain Boal is an Irish social historian of technics and the commons, based as an independent scholar in Berkeley, California and London.
+Iain Boal is an Irish social historian of technics and the commons, based in Berkeley, California and London.

 Biography

-He was one of the co-founders of the Retort collective, an association of radical writers, teachers, artists, and activists in the Bay Area from the 1990s to the present.
+He was one of the co-founders of the Retort collective, an association of radical writers, artists, and activists in the Bay Area from the 1990s to the present.
 He co-edited Resisting the Virtual Life: The Culture and Politics of Information (1995).
 He co-authored Afflicted Powers: Capital and Spectacle in a New Age of War (2001), along with T.J.
 Clark, Joseph Matthews and Michael Watts.
 In 2012, he published The Green Machine - a world history of the bicycle (Notting Hill Editions, out of print).
-As of 2022, he was working on an edited volume Archives of Dissent, which is under contract to be published by PM Press.
-He has also been working on a book about The Long Theft: Episodes in the History of Enclosure.
+Since 2005, he has also been working on a book manuscript about "The Long Theft: Episodes in the History of Enclosure."
+As of 2022, he is editing a volume Archives of Dissent, which is under advance contract with PM Press.